biouno/biouno.github.io/using-the-jenkins-r-plugin.md

 <p>And here's the output of the R script that you executed in Jenkins.
-	You can use this plug-in for computing statistics, plotting, measuring fuzzyness of sets, among other interesting stuff that you can do with this plug-in.</p>
+	You can use this plug-in for computing statistics, plotting, measuring fuzziness of sets, among other interesting stuff that you can do with this plug-in.</p>

 <p class="center">